elafargue/wizkers-doc/docs/index.md

 ## Wizkers and Open Source

-Wizkers is a fully open source project, released under the terms of the GNU Affero General Public License.
-The Affero version of the GPL means that if you use Wizkers in any manner (including by running it or offering it as a service), you must make the full source code, including any modifications you did available to all your users.
+Wizkers is a fully open source project, released under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+Some libraries included in Wizkers are subject to a couple of light restrictions and not compatible with the MIT license, please check the source code headers.

 Wizkers also uses a variety of third party libraries which are released under multiple license schemes, but are all compatible with this global license.